tepickering/specreduce/docs/extinction.rst

     plt.tight_layout()
     fig.show()

-A convenience class, `AtmosphericTransmission`, is provided for loading data files containing atmospheric transmission versus wavelength.
+A convenience class, `~specreduce.calibration_data.AtmosphericTransmission`, is provided for loading data files containing atmospheric transmission versus wavelength.
 The common use case for this would be loading the output of telluric models.
 By default it loads a telluric model for an airmass of 1 and
 1 mm of precipitable water.
 Some resources for generating more realistic model atmospheric transmission spectra include https://mwvgroup.github.io/pwv_kpno/1.0.0/documentation/html/index.html and http://www.eso.org/sci/software/pipelines/skytools/molecfit.